ehanahamed/ehui/README.md

   - fix incorrect `<br/>`, and encorage correct `<br/>` use in examples & actual html

 TODO EXTRA:
 - fancy betterthantab keyboard shortcut system

 NOTE:

-- fancy logo glow effect is in utils.css, under the comment "`fancy stuff`"
 - logos should use `--gray` not `--bg2`